dclowd9901/lscenery/README.md

     // Paths will subsequently look like
     // one.two.path.to.object

-When working with event-based frameworks, it can be helpful for debugging to see what is firing when.
+When working with event-based frameworks, it can be helpful for debugging performance and event loops to see what is firing when.
 To achieve this, there is an internal helper function that wraps all internal functions and outputs their name and their arguments when they get fired.
 You can activate it like this:

     l.__debug();